BarakMeyouhas/my-taskflow/AZURE_DEPLOYMENT_FIX.md

 ### 1. **Startup Configuration**
 - Created `.deployment` file to tell Azure how to start your app
 - Updated `package.json` start script to use a custom startup script
-- Created `startup.js` with proper error handling and verification
+- Created `startup.cjs` with proper error handling and verification

 ### 2. **Build Process Improvements**
 - Enhanced GitHub Actions workflow to preserve all necessary files